About the Review

 The infographic outlines the progress of the AISRR to date.

 As required by Directive 2001/42/EC, and the legislation transposing this into national legislation in both jurisdictions, it was necessary to carry out screening to determine whether it was required in respect of the AISRR.

 The SEA Applicability Screening process was completed in May 2023 and it was determined that a mandatory SEA was required.

 - All-Island Strategic Rail Review - Strategic Environmental Assessment (SEA) Applicability Screening Report

-The SEA Environmental Report, associated environmental assessments and the AISRR draft report were published for the purposes of public consultation on 25 July 2023, following agreement by the Minister for Transport in Ireland and, in the absence of an Infrastructure Minister in Northern Ireland, by the Permanent Secretary for Infrastructure, under the terms of the Northern Ireland (Executive Formation etc) Act 2022 (as amended).
+The SEA Environmental Report, its associated environmental assessments, and the AISRR Draft Report were published for the purposes of public consultation on 25 July 2023.
+This decision was made by the Minister for Transport in Ireland and, in the absence of an Infrastructure Minister in Northern Ireland, by the Permanent Secretary for Infrastructure, under the terms of the Northern Ireland (Executive Formation etc) Act 2022 (as amended).

-It is anticipated that the Minister for Infrastructure in Northern Ireland, as well as the Minister of Transport and Government in Ireland, will be asked to approve the Review before the finalised Report is published.
-Should there continue to be an absence of Ministers in the NI Executive, approval will be considered taking into account the decision-making framework set out in the Northern Ireland (Executive Formation etc.) Act 2022 (as amended) or relevant legislation in place at the time.
+It is likely that the Minister for Infrastructure and the Northern Ireland Executive, as well as the Minister of Transport and Government in Ireland, will then be asked to approve the publication of the finalised report.
+Should there continue to be an absence of an Executive, approval will be considered taking into account the decision-making framework set out in the Northern Ireland (Executive Formation etc.) Act 2022 (as amended) or relevant legislation in place at the time.

-The recommendations of the AISRR provide an evidence-based framework to inform future direction of travel for investment in the railways across the Island.
-However, more work will be needed to test the feasibility and environmental impact of the Review’s recommendations and to secure the necessary funding to take projects forward.
+The recommendations of the AISRR will provide an evidence-based framework to inform the future direction of travel for investment in the railways across the island.
+However, more work will be needed to test the feasibility and environmental impact of the recommended interventions and to secure the necessary funding before any projects can be implemented.